michelle-miller/assistant-icp/install-110.md

 If you need to start the deployment over, be sure to remove all trace of the current installation before you try to install again.

-1. To uninstall and delete the `my-release` deployment, run the following command from the Helm command line interface:
+1. To uninstall and delete your deployment, run the following command from the Helm command line interface:

     ```bash
-    helm delete --tls --no-hooks --purge my-release
+    helm delete --tls --no-hooks --purge {release name}
     ```
     {: pre}

     This command removes the release resources.

-    Optionally, you can check whether any resources are left behind on the cluster that you need to explicitly delete by running this command:
+    To check whether any resources are left behind on the cluster, run this command:

     ```bash
-    kubectl get configmap,deployment,ingress,job,pod,role,rolebinding,service,serviceaccount,statefulset,secret -n <namespace>
+    kubectl get job,deploy,rs,pod,statefulset,configmap,secret,ingress,service,serviceaccount,role,rolebinding,pvc -l release={release name}
+    ```
+    {: pre}

+    You can then delete individual resources that you want to remove by using a command like this:

+    ```bash
+    kubectl delete {resource name}
     ```
     {: pre}